LinineTy/LinineTy/README.md

 ### Hi there

-My name is laifangrong,a college student in Zhejiang University of Science and Technology.
+A college student in Zhejiang University of Science and Technology.

 You can use wechat "wxid_jwolb8yaml8b22" contact me.